codeforamerica/balance/HOW_TO_ADD_A_STATE.md

 3) Now deploy your branch to Heroku, for example:
 `git push heroku add-massachusetts:master`

 4) Now the fun part!
-Ask one of the project leads for (1) the Twilio phone number configured for your state and (2) the sample EBT card #.
+Ask one of the project leads for (1) the Twilio phone number configured for your state (also in [the spreadsheet](https://docs.google.com/a/codeforamerica.org/spreadsheets/d/12jOXkz1bt7bHzhuXhHYdHhTd45IgrmyVg8-hw93BjIo/edit#gid=0)) and (2) the sample EBT card #.

 **Send a text message containing the EBT card number to the Twilio phone number!**